alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 3. Open the CSV in a spreadsheet tool using comma as the delimiter.
 4. Remove any rows above the column headers so that the first visible row contains the column headers.
 5. Insert a new column titled "Exit rate".
-6. Divide the "Exits" value by the "Views" value.
+6. In the "Exit rate" column, divide the "Exits" value by the "Views" value.
 7. Format the result as a percentage.
 8. Sort by Exit rate to identify pages with relatively high proportions of exits.